 Chris is Deputy Editor and Chief Subeditor of Time Out London.
 After growing up in the wilderness of south London suburbia he now lives in Deptford.
 He likes architecture, art and has a film-photography practice that is considerably less impressive than the amount of time and cash he’s devoted to it might suggest.
 He also writes about art and all things London.
 Find his Instagram here.

-From swanky City skyscrapers to performatively casual warehouse hangouts, the capital has a real crush on a rooftop bar.
-Whether braving arctic-cold conditions or catching a breeze in a heatwave high, Londoners are blessed with all kinds of rooftops offering a combination of wicked city views and top-notch drinks.
-Take your pick from hip Shoreditch or buzzing Soho and Covent Garden, it’s time to soak up those sunsets.
-Bear in mind, though, that a lot of these places are always in high demand, so we recommend booking tables as early as you can.
-Lots do offer walk-ins as well, if you enjoy living dangerously.
-Fancy a square meal high up in the air?
+From swanky skyscrapers to casual warehouse hangouts and hidden pub terraces, London has a real crush on a rooftop bar.
+To enjoy natural high, we are blessed with all kinds of rooftops which offer a winning combination of wicked city views and perfect drinks.
+So take your pick from stylish Shoreditch, buzzing Soho and Covent Garden, trendy Peckham and more – it’s time to soak up those sunsets.
+If you'd rather something a little more grounded, then have a look at London's best beer gardens.
+Fancy a majestic meal up in the air?
 Check out London’s best rooftop restaurants.
-Prefer somewhere a bit more down-to-earth?
-Here are London’s best beer gardens.

 Things to do on Christmas Eve in London